Bangkok Airways: Financials

 For the fiscal year ending 31 December 2019, Bangkok Airways reported a profit of 351 million baht on revenues of 29,418 million baht.
 Its assets were valued at 61,908 million baht.
 BA lost 300 million baht during the first quarter of 2020, compared with a profit of 500 million baht a year earlier.
 Earnings have continued to decline due to the COVID-19 pandemic, and the airline has asked for government assistance.
 As of 31 December 2019, BA employed 3,010 persons.

 Destinations

 As of June 2024, Bangkok Airways flies to the following destinations:

 Codeshare agreements

-As of 31 December 2019, Bangkok Airways had codeshare agreements with 27 airlines.
+As of August 2024, Bangkok Airways has codeshare agreements with the following airlines.